Pete Davidson Spars - Then Bonds - With Bill Burr in Judd Apatow's 'King of Staten Island' Trailer (Video)

 Universal

-"Praise This" The Will Packer-produced musical comedy "Praise This" about a church choir was delayed from its Sept.
-25 release date and will be re-added to the slate by Universal at a...
+The Will Packer-produced musical comedy "Praise This" about a church choir was delayed from its Sept.
+25 release date and will be re-added to the slate by Universal at a later date.

 Photographed by Ian Spanier for TheWrap